t-doan/c1023-code-solutions/express-delete/express-delete-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What is the significance of an HTTP request's method?
+- What is the significance of an HTTP request's method? the assets that indicate the specific desired action to be performed on a given resource.

 ## Notes